xuzhuoxi/RocketDriver-Docs/pages/ManualInclude_8_RpgMaterial_en.md

   Inherited from IMaterial, it further defines the properties and functions of configuration data with operational behavior.
 + IMaterialWorth
   Inherited from IMaterial, it further defines the properties and functions of the configuration data with valuable definitions.
++ IMaterialValid
+  Inherited from IMaterial, it further defines the properties and functions of time-tested configuration data.
 + IMaterialSet
   Inherited from IElementSet and defines common functions for configuring data collections.
 + IInitMaterial, IInitMaterial\<TCfg\>